Withholding tax

 Withholding Tax

-In regards to dividend distributions, see the explanations above.
-In regards to interest, no withholding tax becomes due in Austria, as long as the beneficial payee is a corporate entity or an individual, resident in a state with whom Austria has automatic exchange of information (otherwise withholding tax of 25 percent or 27.5 percent may become due).
+With regard to dividend distributions, see the explanations above.
+Regarding interest, no withholding tax becomes due in Austria, as long as the beneficial payee is a corporate entity or an individual, resident in a state with whom Austria has automatic exchange of information (otherwise withholding tax of 25 percent or 27.5 percent may become due).
 Royalties are subject to 20 percent withholding tax, subject to tax treaty limitation or limitation according to the EU Interest and Royalty Directive.

 Exit Taxation